Ina Ka ng Anak Mo: Plot

 Renata discovers that she is pregnant and carrying the child of Luis.
 Luis suggests that Renata go through an abortion but she refuses.
 Instead she goes with the suggestion of her moving to Cebu to stay with friends of Luis as the elder sister of Luis, on the pretext that her husband is abroad and thus needs to live with other people to help her during her pregnancy.
 Esther is told by Renata that she will go on a vacation in Cebu to be with her friend who needs help with her business.
 Esther is surprised but accepts Renata's decision.
 Esther enjoys the freedom from her mother but finds that Luis is not receptive to intimacy with her.

 Renata gives birth to a healthy baby.
 She sends a telegram to Luis to inform him, and Luis visits her in Cebu, but informs Esther that he was being assigned temporarily to his office's Davao City branch.
 Esther is suspicious and finds out that Luis' employer does not have a Davao branch.
 She finds the telegram that Renata sent Luis and goes to Cebu.
 She is shocked to find her mother having just given birth and deduces that the child is the fruit of Luis and Renata.
 She breaks down in despair.

-Later, Renata files a criminal complaint against Esther and Luis for concubinage.
+Later, Esther files a criminal complaint against Renata and Luis for concubinage.
 During the trial, Luis admits that he had sexual intercourse with Renata, and the latter did not resist.
 Renata was also forced to admit that she had already been widowed for 11 years and it was implied that she sought sexual pleasure which had been denied since her husband's death.
 During the trial's continuation, Esther moves to withdraw her complaint against Renata and Luis.
 Luis is delighted as he believes Esther has forgiven them.
 But Renata believes Esther has imprisoned them in shame.

 Luis finds Renata at home on her knees, delirious in prayer.
 She said that she has had visions of God slapping her face until she was bloody and then God's tears fell on her face to cleanse her and that she had been forgiven.
 Later, her neighbors hear constant cries of the baby so they enter the residence and found Renata unconscious.
 Renata is hospitalized and begs for Esther's forgiveness, and asks Esther to take care of the baby.
 Renata dies before Esther is able to respond.